We all know that following a healthy diet is great for our physical health, however, it can also help to improve our mental health.

-Foods containing essential fats, such as oily fish (sardines, salmon, mackerel, etc.) can be good for improving brain proteins, helping to improve our state of mind.
+A healthy diet consisting of foods containing essential fats, such as oily fish (sardines, salmon, mackerel, etc.) can be good for improving brain proteins, helping to improve our state of mind.
 That is why a change of diet can have a significant effect on mental health.
 Depending on the severity of your diagnosis, an alteration in diet can reduce the need for medication.
 Obviously, it’s recommended to have a discussion with a health professional before stopping or reducing prescribed medication.

-How food can improve mood
+How a healthy diet can improve mood

 Omega-3 can improve memory and mood, so eating more oily fish, nuts and seeds, eggs, and certain types of yoghurts can be helpful.